Ever since gas prices got above the $3 mark, fuel efficiency has been one of the most important factors influencing car buyers.

-According to a Consumer Reports survey from May of 2012, “when it comes time to shop for their next new car, 37 percent of survey respondents said fuel economy is the leading consideration, trumping other important factors including quality, safety, and value.”
+According to a Consumer Reports survey, “when it comes time to shop for their next new car, 37 percent of survey respondents said fuel economy is the leading consideration, trumping other important factors including quality, safety, and value.”

 While fuel economy is certainly an important aspect of both reducing your environmental impact and saving money at the pump, the fact is that chasing after the best MPGs may be costing you money.